 For example, a doctor might charge $1,500 for a procedure, but Medicare only approves $1,200 for that procedure.
 If the doctor agrees to work with Medicare, they’ll lower their billing rate to the approved $1,200.
 If they don’t, you would receive a bill in the form of an excess charge.

 However, most doctors accept Medicare (they accept Medicare assignment).

 But even if this is a concern for you, there’s a simple solution: ask if your doctor accepts Medicare assignment before ever going in for a visit.
 If they do, you have nothing to worry about.
 If they don’t, find a new doctor or consider getting a Plan G or a Plan F.

 When you compare Medigap Plan N to the other supplements, you’ll find that it’s a great option if you’d like to stick to a tighter budget.
-Sure, there are a few trade offs, but as long as you don’t go to the doctor for every single thing, you’ll likely end up saving money on your supplement.
+Sure, there are a few trade offs, but you’ll likely end up saving money on your supplement.

 If you’re worried about those excess charges, you can always opt for a Plan G, which is one of our favorite plans.
 The Plan G is also becoming the most popular plan on the market.

 A Plan F is certainly the most expensive option of them all, but the perk of this plan is that you don’t get any bills from your doctor.
 As long as your service is covered by Medicare, you’re bill-free.
 (Plan F is not available for everyone.
 Contact us to find out if you are eligible.)